Carol Vorderman

-Vorderman's career began in 1982 when she joined Channel 4 game show Countdown.
-She appeared on the show with Richard Whiteley from 1982 until his death in 2005, and subsequently with Des Lynam and Des O'Connor, before leaving in 2008.
-While appearing on Countdown, Vorderman began presenting other shows for various broadcasters including Better Homes and The Pride of Britain Awards for ITV, as well as guest hosting shows such as Have I Got News for You, The Sunday Night Project and Lorraine.
-She has written books on detox diets.

-Vorderman was a presenter of ITV's Loose Women from 2011 until 2014.
+Carol Jean Vorderman (born 24 December 1960) is a Welsh broadcaster, media personality, and writer.
+Her media career began when she joined the Channel 4 game show Countdown, appearing with Richard Whiteley from 1982 until his death in 2005, and subsequently with Des Lynam and Des O'Connor, before leaving in 2008.

+While appearing on Countdown, Vorderman began presenting shows for ITV, including How 2 (1990–1996), Better Homes (1999–2003) and The Pride of Britain Awards (1999–present), as well as guest hosting shows, such as Have I Got News for You (2004–2006) and The Sunday Night Project (2006).
+She was a presenter on the ITV talk show Loose Women from 2011 until 2014.
+She has also appeared as a contestant on reality shows, including Strictly Come Dancing (2004), I'm a Celebrity...Get Me Out of Here!
+(2016) and The Great Celebrity Bake-Off (2020), winning the last.
+Since 2022, Vorderman has been a news-reviewer for This Morning.

+Vorderman was honoured as a Member of the Order of the British Empire (MBE) for services to broadcasting in the Queen's Birthday Honours in June 2000.
+She has also worked as a newspaper columnist and nominal author of educational and diet books.
+In 2023, Vorderman began presenting her own show for the talk radio station LBC, but has since stepped down from presenting regularly on the station.

 Early life and education

-Vorderman was born in Bedford, Bedfordshire, the youngest of three children of Dutch father, Anton Vorderman (1920–2007), and a Welsh mother, Edwina Jean Davies (1928–2017).

-Her parents separated three weeks after her birth, and her mother took the family back to her home town of Prestatyn, Denbighshire, North Wales, where Vorderman and her siblings, Anton and Trixie, grew up in a one-parent household.
+Vorderman was born on 24 December 1960 in Bedford, Bedfordshire, the youngest of three children of a Dutch father, Anton Vorderman (1920–2007), and a Welsh mother, Edwina Jean Davies (1928–2017).
+Her parents separated three weeks after her birth, and her mother took the family back to her home town of Prestatyn, Flintshire (now in Denbighshire), North Wales, where Vorderman and her brother and sister grew up.
 Vorderman did not see her father again until she was 42.
-In 1970, her mother married Italian Armido Rizzi.
-The couple separated ten years later.
+In 1970, her mother remarried, separating ten years later.
 Vorderman's father remarried; his wife died in the early 1990s.

 Vorderman was educated at Blessed Edward Jones Catholic High School in nearby Rhyl.
-In 1978, aged 17, she went to read engineering at Sidney Sussex College, Cambridge.
+In 1978, aged 17, she began studying engineering at Sidney Sussex College, Cambridge.
 She left with a third-class degree, a result which she has described as having been "disappointing".
 Vorderman did not trace the Dutch side of her family until 2007 (as part of the BBC genealogy programme Who Do You Think You Are?).
 It was only then that she discovered that her father had been an active member of the Dutch resistance during the Nazi occupation.
 He died while the programme was being filmed.
 Her great-grandfather Adolphe Vorderman played a key role in the discovery of vitamins.